aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 {{< img "WinStressActionSettings.png" "Action Settings" >}}

 5. Once we have saved the action, let's edit our targets.
-Click on "Edit targets".
+Click on "Edit" in "Instaces-Target-1" card inside "Targets" card.
 To select our target instances by tag select "Resource tags and filters" and keep selection mode `ALL`.
 Click "Add new tag" and enter a "Key" of `Name` and a "Value" of `FisWindowsCPUStress`.
 Finally click "Save".

-{{< img "WinEditTarget.png" "Target Settings" >}}
+{{< img "WinEditTarget-rev1.png" "Target Settings" >}}

 6. Once we have actions and targets specified we can click on the "Create Experiment" button toward the bottom of the console to create our template.